 """

-Filter given mapping with given names.
+Filter the specified mapping with specified names.

 Parameters